 Medicare Compliance is applicable for both the General Liability and Workers’ Compensation Programs

-PARSAC coordinates with its third-party claims administrators to report payments to CMS on our members’ behalf.
+CIRA coordinates with its third-party claims administrators to report payments to CMS on our members’ behalf.
 As a result, registering and maintaining status as an RRE is the only step members need to take.
 It is imperative that members ensure their Profile Report is re-certified annually to enable reporting.
-This primarily applies to liability program members as all workers’ compensation payments are issued by PARSAC.
+This primarily applies to liability program members as all workers’ compensation payments are issued by CIRA.